Why a Pro-choicer might March for the Babies

 But even if you fall more on the pro-choice side, you might still be able to stand with some pro-lifers in saying that Victoria’s abortion laws, as they currently stand, are wrong and worth protesting.

 I hope to see you there.

-This Saturday (8th October), meet at Treasury Gardens in Melbourne by 1pm.
+Saturday 12th October, meet at Treasury Gardens in Melbourne by 1pm.

 Click here for the “March for the Babies” Website

 Will we be sharing Parliament House steps with the Anti[Islam rally?

 I think that will be in a different part of the city.